SiFTW/patientMutationModelling/README.md

 1. **Create the right folders on your server**.

-   Tip: if you wantto paste code from here into a linux terminal hold down Ctrl-Shift-V
+   Tip: if you want to paste code from here into a linux terminal hold down Ctrl-Shift-V

     Make a directory to work in, and a directory for model outputs to be saved in.
    ```sh